metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 - `rolling_update_strategy` (String) RollingUpdateStrategy defines strategy for application updatesDefault is OnDelete, in this case operator handles update processCan be changed for RollingUpdate
 - `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod.https://kubernetes.io/docs/concepts/containers/runtime-class/
 - `scheduler_name` (String) SchedulerName - defines kubernetes scheduler name
-- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMSelectobject, which shall be mounted into the VMSelect Pods.The Secrets are mounted into /etc/vm/secrets/<secret-name>.
+- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMStorageobject, which shall be mounted into the VMStorage Pods.The Secrets are mounted into /etc/vm/secrets/<secret-name>.
 - `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.This defaults to the default PodSecurityContext.
 - `service_scrape_spec` (Map of String) ServiceScrapeSpec that will be added to vmstorage VMServiceScrape spec
 - `service_spec` (Attributes) ServiceSpec that will be create additional service for vmstorage (see [below for nested schema](#nestedatt--spec--vmstorage--service_spec))